Michigan State University is an institution that strives for diversity and inclusion both at home and abroad.

 “As a teacher I saw that there were many problems,” says Maritza.
 “When I decided to go to Michigan State, I wanted to make something for my community.
 It was my principal purpose.
 And why phonetics?
 Because symbols were completely inaccessible for blind people, especially due to screen readers.
 Usually, they don’t read the symbols, and it’s very hard, causing a disadvantage.
 People who can see just open a dictionary and see the symbols.
 It’s very, very easy.
 But for us, it’s almost impossible.
 I said, ‘Okay, phonetics is important.’”

-While working in the Mason School District, Maritza realized how impactful phonetics could be to people with visual disabilities living in her home country of Columbia.
+While working with general populations, Maritza realized how impactful phonetics could be to people with visual disabilities living in her home country of Colombia.
 She wanted to improve on the established tactics of teaching phonetics.

 “Maritza was a Fulbright scholar in our MA TESOL program,” said Debra Hardison, Associate Professor for TESOL and Second Language Studies, in the MSU Department of Linguistics & Languages.
 “New students take a course LLT 822 Interlanguage Analysis.
 I co-teach this course, and in my half, we look at applied phonetics and phonology.
 Maritza was already interested in phonetics and its role in language learning and teaching.
 She showed me a piece of card stock on which her sister had drawn a phonetic symbol using silicone to provide a raised image.
 I was impressed by the card and thought I could make something similar for each of the various symbols involved in my course.
 So, we were inspired to come up with something that would allow the user to collaborate with other sighted and non-sighted persons in a learning context.”